Dhghomon/easy_rust/README.md

 error: aborting due to 3 previous errors
 ```

-So to do this simple code you need to tell Rust to bring in the `extern` (external) crate called `std`, and then the items you want.
-Just to create a Vec and a String and to print it we have to do this:
+So for this simple code you need to tell Rust to use the `extern` (external) crate called `std`, and then the items you want.
+Here is everything we have to do just to create a Vec and a String and print it:

 ```rust
 #![no_implicit_prelude]